MSLNZ/rpi-smartgadget/README.rst

 On another computer that is on the same network as the Raspberry Pi run the following.

-You will have to change the value of *host* below for your Raspberry Pi.
+NOTE: You will have to change the value of *host* below for your Raspberry Pi.
 The reason for including ``assert_hostname=False`` is because we show that we are specifying an IP address for the value of `host` instead of its hostname.
 The hostname of the Raspberry Pi is (most likely) ``'raspberrypi'`` and so ``'xxx.xxx.xxx.xxx'`` won't equal ``'raspberrypi'`` when the security of the connection is